 As noted, the Nominating and Corporate Governance Committee is responsible for identifying and recommending to the Board candidates to serve as members of the Board.
 In carrying out this responsibility, the Committee has adopted a written policy describing certain threshold criteria used to ensure that members of the Company's Board of Directors possess certain basic personal and professional qualities in order to properly discharge their fiduciary duties to stockholders, provide effective oversight of the management of the Company and monitor the Company's adherence to principles of sound corporate governance.
 The criteria relate to the following: the candidate's integrity; the absence of conflicts of interest; whether the candidate is able to represent fairly and equally all stockholders of the Company without favoring or advancing any particular stockholder or other constituency; the candidate's achievement in one or more fields of business, professional, governmental, communal, scientific, medical or educational endeavor; the candidate's ability to exercise proper oversight; the general business understanding of each candidate (including contemporary governance concerns, regulatory obligations of a public issuer, strategic business planning, competition in a global economy and basic concepts of corporate finance); and the candidate's available time.
-In the Committee's discretion, the Committee may approve the candidate.
+In the Committee's discretion, the Committee may approve the candidacy of a nominee who does not satisfy all of these requirements if it believes the service of such nominee is in the best interests of the Company and its stockholders.
 The Committee also considers the contributions that a candidate can be expected to make to the collective functioning of the Board based upon the totality of the candidate's credentials, experience and expertise, the composition of the Board at the time, and other relevant circumstances.
-In addition to specific requirements directors should have general familiarity with an industry or industries in which the Company conducts a substantial portion of its business or in related industries.
+In addition to specific requirements relating to independence, financial expertise and the like for regulatory and exchange requirements, the Com